martin-olivier/dylib/README.md

 Load a dynamic library into the object.
 If a dynamic library was already opened, it will be unloaded and replaced

 `close`
-Close the dynamic library currently loaded in the object.
+Unload the dynamic library currently loaded in the object.
 This function will be automatically called by the class destructor
 ```c++
 // Load ./dynamic_lib.so